Audi TT Roadster review

 By switching to the latest MQB platform, the TT Roadster features loads of new technology and equipment, but weighs roughly the same as its predecessor.
 The roof mechanism, for example, weighs 3kg less but due to extra chassis strengthening around the side sills and rear bulkhead it weighs around 90kg more overall than the equivalent Coupe.

 On the move you’ll be hard-pushed to tell the difference though; it feels rock-solid in corners, with hardly any body roll and excellent stability.
-Go for four-wheel drive and there’s tonnes of grip, too, although it still tends towards understeer as you approach the limit, unlike its more exciting rear-wheel drive rivals.
+Go for four-wheel drive and there’s almost unbreakable traction, too, although it still tends towards understeer as you approach the limit, unlike its more exciting rear-wheel drive rivals.

-The diesel punches hard, and still feels sporty, but the manual gearshift is a bit baggy and could do with a shorter throw.
+The diesel punches hard, and still feels sporty, but the manual gearshift on all versions is a bit baggy and could do with a shorter throw.
 The six-speed S tronic on the other hand is unflappable with telepathic shifts in auto and lightning fast gear changes in manual mode.

 There’s a reassuring firmness to the suspension, but it doesn’t crash over imperfections – so long as you stick with the standard setup and don’t order the (no-cost option) firmer and 10mm lower S line suspension.
-Refinement is good with the roof up, although we did experience some wind whistle from around the wing mirror and more tyre noise on the motorway than with the Coupe.
+Refinement is good with the acoustically tuned roof in place, although we did experience some wind whistle from around the wing mirror and more tyre noise on the motorway than with the Coupe.

 MPG, CO2 and running costs